KooroshSadri/KooroshSadri.github.io/_pages/cv.md

   * Duties included: The Quasi Inversion Paper, A new project concerning quantum macroscopicity, and several technical talks
   * Supervisor: Professor Vahid Karimipour

-* May 2019 - Jan 2021: Intern, Tehran Institute of Advanced Studies
+* May 2019 - Jan 2021: Intern, Tehran Institute of Advanced Studies ([TeIAS](https://teias.institute/))
+  * During the 1-2 years, I was an active member of a study group focusing on high dimensional statistics.
+[This](https://teias.institute/statistics-reading-group/) is a webpage that (partially) covers the group's activities.

 Skills
 ======